openedx/open-edx-proposals/oeps/architectural-decisions/oep-0058-arch-translations-management.rst

   with translations organized by repository name.
-* By using an app that is maintained by Transifex the organization, we reduce the maintenance burden and are more future proof of changes they might make since they maintain both the API and the github App.
+* By using an app that is maintained by Transifex the organization, we reduce the maintenance burden and are more future proof of changes they might make since they maintain both the API and the GitHub App.

 Proposed Implementation
 ***********************

-Move translation files to a new repo
+Move Translation Files to a New Repo
 ====================================

 Translation files (of types .mo and .po) currently exist amongst the code/documentation